laravel/docs/billing.md

 Sometimes you need to charge a one-time fee as part of a new subscription.
 To do so you will need to create an Invoice Item using the `tab` method just before creating the subscription.
 Stripe will add the newly created Invoice Item to the invoice total of the Subscription.

-The user needs to exist in Stripe to be able to create an invoice item, create them manually first required.
+The user needs to exist in Stripe to be able to create an invoice item, create them manually first if required.

 Just like the subscription `create` method, optionally pass an array of additional customer details as the second parameter: